wdk-docs/vscode-docs/docs/editor/profiles.md

 ---
 Order: 15
 Area: editor
-TOCTitle: Profiles
+title: Profiles
-ContentId: a65efc48-5a2d-4c7d-bd23-03f0393b53f6
+id: a65efc48-5a2d-4c7d-bd23-03f0393b53f6
 PageTitle: Profiles in Visual Studio Code
 DateApproved: 7/6/2023
-MetaDescription: Expand your development workflow with task integration in Visual Studio Code.
+description: Expand your development workflow with task integration in Visual Studio Code.
 ---

 # Profiles in Visual Studio Code

 Visual Studio Code has hundreds of [settings](/docs/getstarted/settings.md), thousands of [extensions](/docs/editor/extension-marketplace.md), and innumerable ways to adjust the UI layout to customize the editor.
 VS Code **Profiles** let you create sets of customizations and quickly switch between them or share them with others.
 This topic explains how to create, modify, export, and import profiles.